-To prevent vacancies, the PHA may provide an applicant family with a larger unit than the occupancy standards permit.
-However, in these cases the family must agree to move to a suitable, smaller unit when another family qualifies for the larger unit and there is an appropriate size unit available for the family to transfer to.
+To prevent vacancies, the PHA may provide an applicant family with a larger unit than the occupancy standards nermit.
+However, in these cases the family must agree to move to a suitable, smaller unit when Page 5-2 transfer to.